Holidays Calendar for November 11, 2024

 • 2010 Died: Marie Osborne Yeats, American actress.
 She was the first major child star of American silent films, beginning her career at the age of 3.
 She was usually billed simply as Baby Marie.

-• 2005 Died: Peter Drucker, Austrian-born American educator, consultant and author.
-His writings contributed to the philosophical and practical foundations of the modern business corporation and he is often regarded as the founder of modern management.
+• 2005 Died: Peter Drucker, Austrian American management consultant, educator, and author, whose writings contributed to the philosophical and practical foundations of modern management theory.

 • 2004 Died: Yasser Arafat, Palestinian engineer and politician, the 1st President of the Palestinian National Authority.
 In 1994 he was awarded the Nobel Peace Prize for his role in Oslo accords.